Sailor Moon: Manga

 The Sailor Moon manga was initially licensed for an English release by Mixx (later Tokyopop) in North America.
-The manga was first published as a serial in MixxZine beginning in 1997, but was later removed from the magazine and made into a separate, low print monthly comic to finish the first, second and third arcs.
-At the same time, the fourth and fifth arcs were printed in a secondary magazine called Smile.
+The manga was first published as a serial in MixxZine beginning in 1997, but was later removed from the magazine and made into a separate, low print monthly comic to finish the first, second, and third arcs.
+At the same time, the fourth and fifth arcs were printed in a secondary magazine, Smile.
 Pages from the Tokyopop version of the manga ran daily in the Japanimation Station, a service accessible to users of America Online.
 The series was later collected into a three-part graphic novel series spanning eighteen volumes, which were published from December 1, 1998, to September 18, 2001.
 In May 2005, Tokyopop's license to the Sailor Moon manga expired, and its edition went out of print.

-In 2011, Kodansha Comics announced they had acquired the license for the Sailor Moon manga and its lead-in series Codename: Sailor V in English.
-They published the twelve volumes of Sailor Moon simultaneously with the two-volume edition of Codename Sailor V from September 2011 to July 2013.
+In 2011, Kodansha Comics announced that the company had acquired the license for the Sailor Moon manga and its lead-in series, Codename: Sailor V, in English.
+They published the twelve volumes of Sailor Moon simultaneously with the two-volume edition of Codename: Sailor V from September 2011 to July 2013.
 The first of the two related short story volumes was published on September 10, 2013; the second was published on November 26, 2013.
 At Anime Expo 2017, Kodansha Comics announced plans to re-release Sailor Moon in an "Eternal Edition", featuring a new English translation, new cover artwork by Takeuchi, and color pages from the manga's original run, printed on extra-large premium paper.
 The first Eternal Edition volume was published on September 11, 2018; the tenth and final volume was published on October 20, 2020.
 On July 1, 2019, Kondasha Comics began releasing the Eternal Editions digitally, following an announcement the day before about the series being released digitally in ten different languages.
 In November 2020, Kodansha Comics announced plans to re-release the Sailor Moon manga again as part of their "Naoko Takeuchi Collection".
 The company described the new edition as a "more affordable, portable" version of the Eternal Edition.
-The first volume will be published on April 5, 2022.
+The first volume was published on April 5, 2022, and the last on September 17, 2024.

 Sailor Moon has also been licensed in other English-speaking countries.
 In the United Kingdom, the volumes are distributed by Turnaround Publisher Services.
 In Australia, the manga is distributed by Penguin Books Australia.

-The manga has been licensed in Russia and CIS for distribution by XL-Media publishing company, a subdivision of Eksmo publishing company.
+The manga has been licensed in Russia as well as the CIS for distribution by publishing company XL Media.
 The first volume was released in 2018.